-There is a huge range of ways to build compost piles, and with the following tips, you will have your own successful pile in no time!
+There is a huge range of ways to build compost piles from scratch, and with the following tips, you will have your own successful compost pile in no time!

 There are several methods in constructing a compost pile, pick one from the three below that will work best for you.

 A Compost Trench